emanuel-eagle/emanuel-eagle/README.md

 # Hi there I'm Emanuel 👋

 ## About Me:
 I'm a cloud engineer with a strong interest in cloud computing applications for financial technology, bioinformatics, computational environmental sciences and geographic information systems.
 I have experience in the financial technology sector and I am interested in getting involved in my spare time in start-up environments in any industry.
+In particular my focus has been Site Reliability Engineering, DevOps, and FinOps, however I am interested in getting involved in more full-stack development.
 I focus on the development of cost-effective, well-architected, cloud-native solutions.
 I have a passion for developing effective cloud platforms that can derive value for companies and/or society.

 ## Skills: